daviddias/awesome-hacking-locations/README.md

 ---- | ----- | ------ | ------- | ----------
 paying | ✔ | ✔ | [257 Elm St, Somerville, MA 02144](https://goo.gl/maps/a8i57bKwvDz) | Mon-Fri 06:00-23:00, Sat-Sun 07:00-23:00

+Notes:
-Note: Contact [@richlitt](https://twitter.com/richlitt) for wifi password if needed.
+* Contact [@richlitt](https://twitter.com/richlitt) for wifi password if needed.
+* You get 45m of free wifi per day.
+More if you know what you're doing ;) (but $14/mo for wifi is worth it if you hack there often)
+* Using IPFS will get you kicked off their network in ~2hr (FYI).

 #### Forge Baking Company